sugarkube/sugarkube/README.md

 Use Sugarkube to:

   * Fully version your applications and infrastructure as "Kapps".
-  * Automate creation and configuration of your infrastructure and kapps from scratch on multiple backends for full disaster recovery and reproducible/ ephemeral environments.
+  * Automate creation and configuration of your infrastructure and Kapps from scratch on multiple backends for full disaster recovery and reproducible/ephemeral environments.
   * Automate building differently specced ephemeral dev/test environments fully configured with your core dependencies (e.g. Cert Manager, Vault, etc.) so you can get straight to work.
   * Push your Kapps through a sane release pipeline.
-Develop locally or on (ephemeral) dev clusters, test on staging, then release to one or multiple target prod clusters.
+Develop locally or on (possibly ephemeral) dev clusters, test on staging, then release to one or multiple target prod clusters.
 The process is up to you and Sugarkube is compatible with Jenkins.
   * Provide a multi-cloud and/or cloud exit strategy.
   * Split your infra/Kapps into layers.
 Create manifests for your core Kapps and for different dev teams to reflect how your organisation uses your clusters.
-E.g. Dev Team A develop with 'core' + 'KappA', but in staging & prod you run 'Core' + 'KappA' + 'KappB' + 'Monitoring'.
+E.g. Dev Team A's dev/test clusters use 'Core' + 'KappA', but in staging & prod you run 'Core' + 'KappA' + 'KappB' + 'Monitoring'.
   * Use community Kapps to immediately install e.g. a monitoring stack with Prometheus, Grafana, ElasticSearch, etc. then choose which alerting Kapps to install on top.
 Because you can layer your manifests, this